 We are pleased to announce today the nominees of the International Sound Awards 2019.
-Thirty-two works from 13 countries convinced the international jury of ISA2019 and were nominated in several categories.
+Thirty-one works from 13 countries convinced the international jury of ISA2019 and were nominated in several categories.

 The best submissions come from all over the world: Brazil, Costa Rica, Denmark, Germany, Finland, Israel, Italy, Sweden, Switzerland, Singapore, Spain, UK, USA.
 With their nomination they have already earned the award „Better Sound 2019“.
 Learn more about the nominees here.